swathiHR/OpenText_Assignment/README.md

 process needs to be followed to run in local:
 ->import the project to IDE
-->Add jar file to build pah [For excel input, we have add apache poi jars through build path.I have tried with poi api 4.2.1 version(added jar file in git or u can download from this link as well: https://archive.apache.org/dist/poi/release/bin/)]
+->Add jar file to build pah [For excel input, we have to add apache poi jars through build path.I have tried with poi api 4.1.2 version(I have added jar file in git or you can download from this link as well: https://archive.apache.org/dist/poi/release/bin/)]
-->the start executing as java application
+->then start executing as java application

 Flow of the program:

 Company name through excel file :
-->Add .xlsx file which has data in it to dataFiles folder of the project.(To check negative flow by adding an empty .xlsx file)
-->then update the file path in the program(update of file path requred here ->CompanyNameSortandSearch class->line number 29 (code line is : filePath = ".\\DataFiles\\companyName.xlsx";)
+->Add .xlsx file  to dataFiles folder of the project.(Check negative flow by adding an empty .xlsx file) ->then update the file path in the program(update of file path requred here ->CompanyNameSortandSearch class->line number 29 (code line is : filePath = ".\\DataFiles\\companyName.xlsx";)

 execution process for excel part: